jocelinkisenga/online-school/README.md

-# youtube clone
+# online school app
-<p>This is a small laravel week challenge between me and my friend @elvinkyungu for cloning a simple basic youtube application by using laravel and simple html and css </p>
+<p>This is a small laravel week challengefor cloning a simple basic youtube application by using laravel and simple html and css </p>

 ## instalation